-I waited for day break to tell everyone at home I was travelling to Niamey, this is one the aspects of my travelling adventure I loved, announcing strange names of countries and cities I want to travel to.
+I waited for dawn to tell everyone at home I was travelling to Niamey, this is one the aspects of my travelling adventure I loved, announcing strange names of countries and cities I want to travel to.
 I had to pack a few things I thought I was going to need.
 I was excited of the idea I was going to see the far northern Nigeria.
 I also was telling myself it might probably be the last time I will have to travel to Sokoto without a visa (Hoping Biafra would become a country soon and that I will now need a passport or a form of identification at least to travel to Nigeria or whatever the remaining country will be called).

-Well, I made inquiries on how to get to the border and I was told I was to first get out of the airport to town, then I get to Ilela Park for a vehicle to Ilela and then get a motor bike to help transport me across the border.
+Well, I made inquiries on how to get to the border and I was told I was to first get out of the airport to town, then I get to Ilela Park for a vehicle to Ilela and then got a motor bike to help transport me across the border.

 Unfortunately, I had failed to take enough money, hoping I will use my cards.
 I was really grateful to one of the drivers in the park who agreed I do a bank transfer to his bank account so he could pay my fair to Ilela.
 The bank was far from the park.
-From there, I now took a motor bike for the onward journey to the Niger/Nigeria border.
+From there, I now took a motor bike for the onward journey to the Niger-Nigeria border.
 I crossed the Nigerian side of the border without issues but the Niger end was with a lot challenges.

-Two Fulani Angels at The Border
+Two Fulani Angels at the Border

 At the Niger Republic border, the immigration officers requested I pay 10000cfa to pass and I bluntly refused, insisting it is free and even if I will pay, I will give them nothing more than 3000cfa.
-This seemed to get to the Niger's commanding officer’s nerves and he requested his men to conduct a thorough search on me.
-This was because according to him, I was coming to do business and not tourism, which I said, was what am coming for.
-However, he saw some of my valid visas which proved to him I was not headed to Agadez (it's a border town with Libya and it's a route for illegal immigrants to Europe).
+This seemed to get to the Niger’s commanding officer’s nerves and he requested his men to conduct a thorough search on me.
+This was because according to him, I was coming to do business and not tourism, which I said was what I was coming for.
+However, he saw some of my valid visas which proved to him I was not headed to Agadez (it’s a border town with Libya and it’s a route for illegal immigrants to Europe).

-In my whole life, I have ever been searched the way I was searched that day.
+In my whole life, I have never been searched the way I was searched that day.
 The type of search I was subjected to that day was horrible (I prefer to use interesting though).
 I removed everything on me except my under pants.
-He later even checked what was inside the under pants to be sure there's no exhibit.
+He later even checked what was inside the under pants to be sure there’s no exhibit.
 They had to cut my shoes to be sure I had nothing inside.
-Finally, he said I should pack my things, pay the 10000cfa or go back. to Nigeria and I told him to his face I will go back to Nigeria.
+Finally, he said I should pack my things, pay the 10000cfa or go back to Nigeria and I told him to his face I will go back to Nigeria.

 Back to the Nigerian side of the border, I narrated my ordeal to the Nigerian officers who were worried about the development.
-They told me to thank God they found no exhibit or banned item on me and that if they did, it could have been something different and unpleasant, because they could have arrested me and detained me till I had paid the last penny.
+They told me to thank God they found no exhibit or banned items on me, that if they had found, it could have been something different and unpleasant, because they could have arrested me and detained me till I had paid the last penny.
 Their display of love and concern was something out of this world and at that point knowing I am Igbo, they had to escalate to their overall boss at that border, Mr Bala Ibrahim.
 He came, took my passport and after going through it, asked me to follow him in his motorbike.
 He took me to the Niger Immigration officers and spoke with their boss.
 Some other junior officers outside were cheering me that I was smart to have gone back to involve officers from the Nigerian side.
 Honestly, I think it was the best thing to do.

 After the ‘oga to oga’ talk inside between the two bosses, the Niger officer took my passport and stamped it and Mr Ibrahim now asked me to give them anything I had.
 Well, I had to give them 5000cfa eventually – to prove it’s not that am broke that I did not want to pay what they demanded as it was illegal.